zarf-dev/proposals/0032-support-ipv6/README.md

 Kubernetes 1.33 has made [NFTables](https://kubernetes.io/blog/2025/02/28/nftables-kube-proxy/) generally available.
 The NFTables designers have made the explicit choice to stop making NodePort services accessible on 127.0.0.1 (https://kubernetes.io/docs/reference/networking/virtual-ips/#migrating-from-iptables-mode-to-nftables).
 NFTables is not enabled by default, however we can expect distros, especially security-focused or performance-oriented distros, to start adopting NFTables by default in the coming months or years.
 It's important that the Zarf registry will work by default in these distros.

 The current NodePort service solution does not support IPv6 as IPv6 does not enable route_localnet which is required to call NodePort services using [::1] ([#90236](https://github.com/kubernetes/kubernetes/issues/90236#issuecomment-624721859)).
 There is a mandate ([wayback machine link because white house site is flaky ATM](https://web.archive.org/web/20250116092323/https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)) for government agencies to migrate to IPv6 single stack by end of fiscal year (FY) 2025.
 Given how often Zarf is used in government environments it's important IPv6 is enabled.
-TODO: are IPV6 address free in some cloud environments like AWS?
+TODO: are IPV6 addresses free in some cloud environments like AWS?

 The NodePort solution does not work by default on certain distros such as talos and OpenShift (I need to verify that openshift works with the hostport solution).